 FEE AGREEMENT AND IMPORTANT FORMS

-- Claimant’s Appointment of Representative form is the first form.
-This shows the SSA you are appointing a representative to help you in your disability case.
+- Claimant’s Appointment of Representative form:.
+This shows the SSA you are appointing a representative to help you in your SSDI and SSI case.

-- Releases of Information are next.
-Releases give your permission for us or the SSA to collect and review your medical records.
-Once you sign the releases, we can review your medical records.
+- Releases of Information:.
+Releases give your permission for us and the SSA to collect and review your medical records.
+The SSA will send you many Releases of Information throughout the five step review process.
+They do this because they want an up to date release, as they are collecting medical records more than once.
+After you sign the release, we can review your medical records and so can the SSA.

 If you have any questions about the forms, please contact us.
 We will do our best to help you.